• Skip to primary navigation

 • Dull and smooth skin that is not shiny

-• Olive oil – you can also use avocado oil
+• Olive oil – olive oil or avocado oil

 Do I need to peel the squash before I cook it?